 - you have adequate institutional support

 Since your reviewers are likely to be experts in the field, you should thoroughly explain any realistic limitations of your study, to ensure that your project is not criticized as over-ambitious.
-It is best that you “assume the point of view of the reviewers and anticipate what they might ask and what they will want to know.”1
+When writing grant proposals, it is best to “assume the point of view of the reviewers and anticipate what they might ask and what they will want to know.”